A generalization of Ito's theorem to skew braces: Introduction

 We remark that Theorem \ref{thm:right} was already known by \cite[Theorem 3.5]{factorization}.
 But we shall still give a proof which we believe is a bit easier than the one in \cite{factorization}.

 It is clear that Proposition \ref{prop:class2} is a special case of both Theorems \ref{thm:left} and \ref{thm:right} when $(A,{\cdot\, },\circ)$ is taken to be an almost trivial skew brace.

 Next, we consider It\^{o}'s Theorem (Proposition \ref{prop:metabelian}) whose generalization is much more difficult.
-As noted in \cite[Example 3.7]{factorization}, there exists a skew brace $(A,{\cdot\, },\circ)$ such that $A=B\cdot C$ for some sub-skew braces $B$ and $C$ satisfying: \begin{enumerate}[$(1)$] \item $B$ and $C$ are trivial skew braces, \item $B$ is a normal subgroup of $(A,{\cdot\, })$ but $C$ is not, \item $B$ and $C$ are left ideals in $A$, \end{enumerate} but $(A,{\cdot\, },\circ)$ is not meta-trivial.
+As noted in \cite[Example 3.7]{factorization}, there exists a skew brace $(A,{\cdot\, },\circ)$ such that $A=B\cdot C$ for some sub-skew braces $B$ and $C$ satisfying: \begin{enumerate}[$(1)$] \item $B$ and $C$ are left ideals in $A$ which are trivial as skew braces, \item $B$ is a normal subgroup of $(A,{\cdot\, })$ but $C$ is not, \end{enumerate} but $(A,{\cdot\, },\circ)$ is not meta-trivial.
 This means that we cannot simply drop the normality condition.
 The condition of being left or right ideals in $A$ have to be removed also because they correspond to normal subgroups in an almost trivial skew brace.

-Our idea is use the opposite skew brace as introduced in \cite{opposite}.
+Our idea is to use the opposite skew brace introduced in \cite{opposite}.
 The \emph{opposite} of a skew brace $(A,{\cdot \,},\circ)$ is the same set $A$ equipped with the operations

-In other words, we replace the dot operation with its opposite and keep the circle operation unchanged.
-One easily checks that $(A,{\cdot^{\op}\, },\circ)$ is also a skew brace.
-Let $A^{\op}$ denote the opposite brace of $A$.
+In other words, we replace the dot operation with its opposite $\cdot^{\op}$ and keep the circle operation $\circ$ unchanged.
+One easily checks that $(A,{\cdot^{\op}\, },\circ)$ is also a skew brace, and we shall denote it by $A^{\op}$.
 Here is our main result: